Supported File Systems

 NTFS, FAT32, exFAT, and APFS recovery on local Windows and Mac drives.

-The file system determines how a recovery scan finds names, folders, and file contents.
-Refindo supports the local desktop file systems that matter for most consumer data recovery: NTFS on Windows drives, FAT32 and exFAT on USB and SD media, and APFS on modern Mac volumes.
-It does not support Linux-only recovery, NAS, RAID, or enterprise storage workflows.
+The file system decides how a scan finds names, folders, and file contents.
+Refindo supports the desktop file systems that matter for most consumer recovery, and it is upfront about the storage layers it does not touch.

 Supported Recovery Scope